bor0/misc/README.md

 7. Assumes at least some JavaScript experience.
 Introduces the reader to some useful JavaScript patterns.
 Also, JavaScript is used a lot these days, so it's preferable we keep up to date :)
 8. **Work in progress**.
 Algorithms and complexitiy.
 9. Logical foundations, covering functional programming, logic, theorem proving and Coq.
 Good prerequisites for this are books 3 and 4 from this list.
+10. **Work in progress**.
+An interesting metalanguage for working with formal systems, and formalizing mathematical proofs.
+Specifications of the language is only 4 pages.

 In addition, here are some good technical tutorials: